 Even the smallest amount of light can disrupt your biological clock, your sleep and the production of melatonin and serotonin.
 Do you have street lights shining into your windows?
 What about street traffic?

-Like we mentioned above, Electromagnetic Frequencies (EMFs) can disrupt your pineal gland and its melatonin production, and may have other negative biological effects as well.
-TV out of the bedroom.
+Electromagnetic Frequencies (EMFs) can disrupt your pineal gland and its melatonin production and may have other negative biological effects as well.
+Keep your TV out of the bedroom.
 No phones or iPads in bed.
-Keep your phone on airplane mode.
-Keep your room as dark as possible.
+Turn your phone onto airplane mode while you sleep, or keep it in another room.

 Fall Asleep to Binaural Beats or Pink Noise